Phase 5 — Frontend Interface¶

 - Content feed from

-- Friendly inline error messages tied to each field
+- Friendly inline error messages are tied to each field

 UI interaction flow:

-- Frontend sends API request to backend endpoint
+- Frontend sends an API request to the backend endpoint

 - Response updates UI state